 • support for people to deal with their feelings about living with epilepsy

 • liaison with epilepsy specialist clinics

 • information and support for people affected by epilepsy in minority ethnic communities

 • a befriending service and personal development programmes for adults isolated by epilepsy

 • epilepsy awareness training including training programmes for school communities

 • social and leisure opportunities for children and families affected by epilepsy

 Their key beneficiaries are adults and children with epilepsy, and their families.
 Epilepsy is a common neurological condition directly affecting 1 in 103 people in the UK, with approximately 87 new cases diagnosed every day.
 Epilepsy can have a devastating effect on physical, psychological, emotional, spiritual and sexual well-being, education and employment, financial and personal independence, lifestyle and leisure choices, relationships, personal safety, and self-confidence

-We’re all familiar with the idea of dropping our spare change into the charity box sitting on a shop counter - it's hardly a new idea, but it works really well.
+We’re all familiar with the idea of dropping our spare change into the charity box sitting on a shop counter.
 Pennies is exactly the same idea - it's simply an electronic, or digital, version.
 It works when we pay by debit card, credit card, PayPal etc